Transitioning from High School to College

 ACCESS Registration Process

 Students with disabilities seeking accommodations must identify themselves to the ACCESS Office and make an appointment to meet with an ACCESS Advisor.
 Students will need to obtain documentation of their disability that meets the specified guidelines and complete an ACCESS Application in order to begin the Intake process.

 The Intake Process or initial meeting includes a brief review of the submitted documentation and verifying the need for academic accommodations by an ACCESS Advisor, as well as a review of the student’s educational goals and the academic programs available.
 If the need for accommodations is substantiated by the documentation, the student and advisor will generate a list of reasonable academic accommodations for review by the ACCESS Review Team.

-The final Determination of Appropriate Accommodations rests with the ACCESS Review Team and is based on a review of all submitted documentation.
+The Determination of Appropriate Accommodations rests with the ACCESS Review Team and is based on a review of all submitted documentation.
 In most cases, documentation should be no more than three years old,except as noted in the Documentation Guidelines.
 If you do not agree with the Review Team’s determination please contact the advisor and request an appeal.
 The appeal will be reviewed by the Director of ACCESS.
-Students are welcome to refer to the “Student Complaint and Grievance Policy” in the Student Handbook, or online if they do not agree with the Review Team’s determination.
+Students are also welcome to refer to the “Student Complaint and Grievance Policy” in the Student Handbook, or online if they do not agree with the Review Team’s determination.

 It is the Responsibility of the Student to obtain additional information or testing if it is required to determine eligibility for accommodations.
 The cost of providing documentation is the responsibility of the student.
 Documentation must be provided by a licensed professional who is qualified to diagnose such disabilities.
 The ACCESS office does not provide testing.